 Silvaner is an old variety that once was the most important grape in Germany.

-Today, it accounts for some 7% of the country’s plantings.
+Today, it accounts for 4.5% of the country’s plantings.
 A reasonably abundant producer, it likes average exposure to the sunshine and needs moist soil.
 It ripens about two weeks earlier than Riesling.

 Silvaner makes a rather full-bodied, neutral wine with a mild acidity, and is generally best enjoyed while young.
 A traditional variety in Franken, Rheinhessen and Saale-Unstrut, there are also extensive plantings in the Pfalz and an enclave in the Kaiserstuhl district of Baden.